Help and Support to use our services

 I’ve heard that worm egg counts don’t show all the worms though?

 • Tapeworm eggs often appear in dung samples but a worm egg count is not reliable for detecting tapeworm.
-Use the EquiSal saliva test twice a year instead.
+Use the EquiSal Saliva Tapeworm Test twice a year instead.

 • Pinworm lay their eggs outside the body and rarely show up in a worm egg count.
 Instead use the adhesive tape impression test to aid detection of this parasite.